Santi-13/obisidian-notes-vault/Linear Quadratic Regulator.md

 R = Effort-Gain
 \end{matrix}
 $$
 This cost function helps change more comprehensively the gains of our system based on qualities we desire from a system by simply changing the Q and R matrices.
-F
+Rather than thinking on pole locations, we get to optimize based on the balance of performance and actuator effort we want.